visionmedia/expressjs.com/CONTRIBUTING.md

   - These are used to import text content for reuse across pages, such as the API documentation, e.g., `_includes > api > en > 5x`, which is included in every language.
   - These are used to include the page components that make up site-wide user interface and periphery structure, e.g., Header, Footer, etc.
 - `_layouts` are the templates used to wrap the site's individual pages.
-  - These are used to display the structure of the site's periphery, such as the header and footer, and for injecting and displaying individual markdown pages inside the `{{ content }}` tag.
+  - These are used to display the structure of the site's periphery, such as the header and footer, and for injecting and displaying individual markdown pages inside the `content` tag.

 **Blog Markdown Files**
 - These files make up the individual blog posts.
 If you want to contribute a blog post please